 Sudden Increase In Traffic?
 It Might Be Dark Social.

-- Looking purely at referral traffic to measure how successful social shares are, will have you missing the bigger picture.
+If you are creating quality content that is regularly being shared via social platforms, looking purely at referral traffic to measure how successful those shares are could have you missing the bigger picture.

 Since Alexis Madrigal’s article in The Atlantic, dark social has been on the lips of many an online marketer and SEO practitioner.
 As a business however, you may not have been introduced to the term.